cozuya/secret-hitler/README.md

 Adapted the rules explanation to account for online vs physical play.

-There is an option when players make a game to "rebalance" the 6, 7 and 9 player games - 6p starts with a fascist policy already enacted, 7p & 9p starts with one less fascist policy in the deck, 9p additionally has a "7th" liberal policy already enacted.
-Players (and results from analyzing statistics) have noted that these game modes are the worst balanced and not fun to play with the original ruleset.
+There is an option when players make a game to "rebalance" the 6, 7 and 9 player games - 6p starts with a fascist policy already enacted, 7p starts with one less fascist policy in the deck, 9p starts with two less facist policies in the deck.
+Players (and results from analyzing statistics) have noted that these game modes are not balanced well in the original ruleset.